 Where to Eat and Drink:

 Beverly has a number of casual restaurants, coffee shops, bars, and microbreweries along with a popular meadery and winery.
+Make sure to visit:

 Horse Thief Hollow Restaurant & Brewery: This is a casual microbrewery and gastropub, featuring their house-brewed beers and soups, salads, burgers, sandwiches, bbq and more at 10426 S. Western.